miriamkos/rdm-configurable-content-donders/privacy/privacy_policy.md

 The service has the following objectives:

-1. Data preservation for reuse within the DI
+1. Data preservation and reuse in the DI
-2. Documentation of the research process to support the reproducibility of published results
+2. Documentation of the research process
-3. Data sharing with the scientific community outside the DI
+3. Open access data sharing

 The service processes and stores two types of data about its users: (a) information obtained from the user's identity provider (IdP) and (b) information pertaining to the user's interaction with the service.